 |December||April to June|

-Here’s an example of when to send save the dates 9 months early for a holiday weekend or destination wedding.
+Here’s an example of when to send save the dates 9 months early for a destination wedding OR busy holiday wedding.

 Getting Married in / Send in…